Cassie told Sean 'Diddy' Combs 'I'm not a rag doll' after 2016 hotel assault

-Cassie was back on the witness stand for a second day of cross-examination by Combs' lawyers, after having been forced the day before to read aloud explicit and lurid messages she sent Combs during their tumultuous, nearly 11-year relationship that ended in 2018.

-The singer is the prosecution's star witness.
-Her lawsuit in 2023 accused Combs of physical and sexual abuse, and it set in motion the investigation which culminated in this month’s trial.
-Several other women who accuse him of abuse are set to testify.
+But just days later as they tried to recover from the episode, she and Combs were expressing love for each other again in messages read aloud in court during a second day of cross-examination in Manhattan, with Cassie saying in one text: “We need a different vibe from Friday.”

+In the "rag doll" text, Cassie, whose legal name is Casandra Ventura, complained to him that he was out of control from drugs and alcohol that day.
+After hotel security video of the assault was released last year, Combs apologized and said he was "disgusted" by his actions.

-Combs' lawyers are seeking to portray Cassie to the jury as a willing and eager participant in the hip-hop mogul's sexual lifestyle.
-Prosecutors allege he exploited his status as a music executive and businessman to violently force Cassie and other women into marathon encounters with sex workers that he called "freak-offs," which sometimes lasted days.
+Federal prosecutors allege Combs exploited his status as a music executive and businessman to force women including Cassie into drug-fueled encounters with male sex workers that he called "freak-offs," which sometimes lasted days as Combs watched and directed.

+Cassie, the prosecution's star witness, testified that she loathed taking part in “hundreds” of such encounters and was ashamed, but felt compelled because Combs threatened violence and warned he would publicly release videos of her in the freak-offs if she made him angry.

-Combs has pleaded not guilty to federal sex trafficking and racketeering charges.
-His defense says that, while he could be violent, nothing he did amounted to a criminal enterprise.
+However, Combs’ lawyers want the jury to see Cassie as a willing and eager participant in the hip-hop mogul’s sexual lifestyle.
+He has pleaded not guilty to federal sex trafficking and racketeering charges.
+His defense says that, although he could be violent, nothing he did amounted to a criminal enterprise.
 And Combs insists all the sex at the freak-offs was consensual.

-Cassie has testified that she felt forced by Combs to have sex with male escorts while he watched and directed the activities.
-She said she was worried about Combs beating her and that he threatened to publicly release videos of the encounters.

-Through text messages read aloud in court Friday, Combs attorney Anna Estevao showed jurors that Combs and Cassie were expressing love to one another again just days after the Los Angeles hotel attack as they tried to recover from the episode.
-Cassie told Combs in one text: “We need a different vibe from Friday.”
+Friday was Cassie's fourth day on the witness stand and the second day under cross-examination.
+On Thursday, the defense forced her to read aloud explicit and lurid messages she sent Combs during their tumultuous, nearly 11-year relationship that ended in 2018, including some in which she expressed enthusiasm for the freak-offs.

 The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly, as Cassie has.